abeng123-ui/fabelio/readme.md

 $ vendor/bin/phpunit
 ```
 - Test application from UI, open browser, and write on address bar "localhost/fabelio/public"
+- There is a scheduler to update price hourly, If you want test scheduler locally, at CMD terminal, run command "php artisan update-product-scheduler", and data on All Submitted Links will be updated.
 ---------------
 How to test application in HEROKU
 ----